-Prospective foreign students usually must have German language proficiency in order to be able to start their studies at the KU straight away.
-Such language skills can be proven by different certificates.
+Prospective foreign students usually must have German language proficiency in order to be able to start their studies at the KU.
+The only exception is the Bachelor's program in Data Science that can be studied in English.
+German language skills can be proven by different certificates.
 In order to be admitted to study in most of the degree programs at the KU, applicants will have to provide proof of German language proficiency at least on the level "DSH 2" of the German language examination for university entrance or "TestDaF 4-4-4-4".
 Anyone who has not yet acquired this level of proficiency but has been admitted for studies has the option of enrolling for an eight-month German intensive course at the KU prior to the start of their studies.
 However, also applicants for the German intensive course require a certain background knowledge of German because it is taught in German.
 Furthermore, experience has shown that most students are not able to reach the required language proficiency for their studies within one year without any prior knowledge of German.

-For an application for admission with preparatory German course, language skills of at least A1/A2 level are sufficient.
+For an application for admission with preparatory German course, language skills of at least A1 level are sufficient.
 Proof of the respective language proficiency must be included in the application for admission.